filecoin-project/lotus-docs/content/en/storage-providers/setup/configuration.md

 sudo apt update -y && sudo apt install -y nvidia-opencl-icd -y
 ```

+If you want to use OpenCL you do not need to compile FFI to use CUDA, so you can discard the `FFI_USE_CUDA` environment variable.

 ### Sealing performance

-It is recommended to set the following environment variables in your environment so that they are defined every time any of the lotus daemons are launched:
+It is recommended to set the following environment variables in the environment so that they are defined every time any of the lotus daemons are launched:

 ```shell
  # See https://github.com/filecoin-project/rust-fil-proofs/